 - Video tutorials for all thematic units will be published online.

-- Tablet notes accompanying the videos will be made available to the audience as PDF.
+- Lecture documents and tablet notes accompanying the videos will be made available to the audience as PDF.

 |Literature||Chapters of the following books provide supplementary reading|